Skip to main content

 This is the body’s adaptive response in action.
 The repeated stimulus of heavy lifting prompts the system to upregulate its repair and growth mechanisms, leading to increased strength and muscle mass over time.

-Aerobic exercise, on the other hand, is particularly effective at improving and managing the stress hormone cortisol.
+Aerobic exercise, on the other hand, is particularly effective at improving insulin sensitivity and managing the stress hormone cortisol.
 Moderate-intensity endurance training enhances the ability of muscle cells to take up glucose from the blood, reducing the burden on the pancreas to produce insulin.

 Regular aerobic activity also helps to regulate the Hypothalamic-Pituitary-Adrenal (HPA) axis, the system that governs our stress response.
 This can lead to lower resting cortisol levels and an improved capacity to handle stress, preventing the catabolic effects that chronically elevated cortisol can have on muscle tissue and overall health.